-- Other business-related data may also be processed including business name, job function, turnover and business address, however we will never collect further personal data such as those classed under ‘Sensitive Personal Data’.
+- Other business-related data may also be processed, including business name, job function, turnover and business address; however, we will never collect sensitive personal data.

-The data collected will be used to communicate marketing and sales messages relating to the Lead Forensics product, based upon the job function held by the data subject.
-Lead Forensics specifically only sends messages to those we believe are likely to be interested in the Lead Forensics product based upon the organisation they are employed by and based upon their job function within that organisation.
-Messages from Lead Forensics could be delivered via email, social media, via telephone or any other business to business (B2B) marketing methods that may be relevant.
+The data collected will be used to communicate marketing and sales messages relating to the Lead Forensics product, based on the data subject’s job function.
+Lead Forensics specifically only sends messages to those we believe are likely to be interested in the Lead Forensics product based upon the organisation they are employed by and their job function within that organisation.
+Messages from Lead Forensics could be delivered via email, social media, telephone or any other business-to-business (B2B) marketing methods that may be relevant.

-When you send Lead Forensics an enquiry or booking form via our website or one of our micro sites you will be asked to provide your contact details.
-We will use the data you provide to process your request and may use it to inform you by email, telephone or mail about other Lead Forensics products and services that we feel may be of interest to you, it is deemed that as you have visited the Lead Forensics website and provided us with your contact information that you are legitimately interested in our products and services.
-You have the right to object from any method of correspondence at any time, using the unsubscribe button on an email, by informing the telephone operator or by contacting us via any of the methods below.
+When you send Lead Forensics an enquiry or booking form via our website or one of our microsites, you will be asked to provide your contact details.
+We will use the data you provide to process your request and may use it to inform you by email, telephone or mail about other Lead Forensics products and services that we feel may be of interest to you; it is deemed that as you have visited the Lead Forensics website and provided us with your contact information that you are legitimately interested in our products and services.
+You have the right to object from any method of correspondence, using the unsubscribe button on an email, by informing the telephone operator or contacting us via any of the methods below.

-All phone numbers that are collected are checked against the TPS (Telephone Preference Service) and CTPS (Corporate Telephone Preference Service) lists daily.
-This will ensure that our team does not contact via telephone any individual or business that has registered their phone number on either of these lists.
+All collected phone numbers are checked against the TPS (Telephone Preference Service), and CTPS (Corporate Telephone Preference Service) lists daily.
+This ensures our team does not contact any individual or business that has registered their phone number on either of these lists.

 How we Procure Data

-At Lead Forensics we procure data in a variety of ways, collected in line with the lawful basis of ‘Legitimate Interests’.
+At Lead Forensics, we procure data in various ways, according to the lawful basis of ‘Legitimate Interests’.
 If you have received correspondence from us, we will have procured your data in one of the following ways:

-- Someone has sent us your e-mail address requesting information about our articles and/or services be sent to you
+Someone has sent us your e-mail address requesting information about our articles and services be sent to you.

-- You or someone else has expressly shared your contact details with us for the purpose of receiving information now and/or in the future
+You or someone else has expressly shared your contact details to receive information now and in the future.

-- You or a business colleague has visited our website and we believe that there is a genuine legitimate interest in our services
+You or a business colleague has visited our website, and we believe there is a genuine legitimate interest in our services.

-- You have previously connected with a member of our team via LinkedIn and discussed our services
+You have previously connected with a team member via LinkedIn and discussed our services.

-- A member of our team has found your business and your contact details online, believing that your business would genuinely be interested in the Lead Forensics product, based upon your job function aligning with our typical customer profiles they have made contact to introduce you to our product
+A team member has found your business and your contact details online, believing that your business would genuinely be interested in the Lead Forensics product.
+Based upon your job function aligning with our typical customer profiles, they have made contact to introduce you to our product.

-- Your data has been purchased by a registered third-party data supplier, which will have been segmented by industry, organisation size and job function based upon our typical customer profiles.
-(Due diligence checks around GDPR compliance will have been conducted accordingly)
+Your data has been purchased by a registered third-party data supplier, which will have been segmented by industry, organisation size and job function based on our typical customer profiles.
+(Due diligence checks around UK GDPR compliance will have been conducted accordingly).

 Legitimate Interest Assessment (LIA)

-Lead Forensics has carried out a Legitimate Interest Assessment (LIA) as advised by the ICO.
-Based upon that assessment it is deemed that the rights and freedoms of the data subjects would not be overridden in our correspondence regarding Lead Forensics and that in no way would a data subject be caused harm by our correspondence.
-Based upon our segmentation by organisation and by specific job function, coupled with our processing of personal data within the context of a business environment, we believe that any individual that receives correspondence from Lead Forensics in a direct marketing or sales capacity, could be legitimately interested in the Lead Forensics solution.
-It is also deemed that direct marketing and sales is necessary in the context of promoting Lead Forensics to professionals in business in order to increase awareness of our SaaS solution in the marketplace.
+Lead Forensics has carried out a Legitimate Interest Assessment (LIA).
+Based upon that assessment, it is deemed that the rights and freedoms of the data subjects would not be overridden in our correspondence regarding Lead Forensics.
+In no way would a data subject be caused harm by our post.
+Based upon our segmentation by an organisation and by specific job function, coupled with our processing of personal data within a business environment, we believe that any individual that receives correspondence from Lead Forensics in direct marketing or sales capacity could be legitimately interested in the Lead Forensics solution.
+It is also deemed that direct marketing and sales are necessary for promoting Lead Forensics to professionals in the business to increase awareness of our SaaS solution in the marketplace.

 Per the ICO guidance, Lead Forensics can confirm:

-- We have checked that legitimate interests is the most appropriate basis
+- We have checked that legitimate interests are the most appropriate basis

 - We understand our responsibility to protect the individual’s interests